What is Virtual Health Care?

 - Reduces health care costs.
 Health care awareness of virtual health care could result in $6 billion per year in savings, according to Towers Watson.
 Better management of chronic disease shared health professional staffing, reduced travel times and fewer or shorter hospital stays are just some of the savings.

 - Improved quality of care.
-The American Medical Association believes telemedicine can improve quality of patient care and access while not compromising patient safety.
+The American Medical Association believes telemedicine can improve the quality of patient care and access while not compromising patient safety.
 Patient-physician relationships can be strengthened and access broadened.